hydpy-dev/hydpy/hydpy/docs/framework.rst

 >>> from hydpy import *

-After such an import, features like the :class:`~hydpy.core.timetools.Date` class can be used and learned interactively:
+After such an import, features like the |Date| class can be used and learned interactively:

 >>> date = Date('01.01.2000')
 >>> date